meanos/meanOs/README.md

  ## Acknowledgements

- <p>The following projects have been instrumental in the development to the development of meanOs:</p>
+ <p>The following projects have been instrumental in the development to the development of Mean OS:</p>

  <p align="center"><img src="https://gun.eco/see/compare.png" title="comparison table"></p>